appbaseio/reactive-manual/docs/v1.0.0/search-components/TagCloud.md

     pre-select tag(s) from the tag cloud.
 An Array is accepted when *multiSelect* mode is enabled.
 - **initialLoader** `String or HTML` [optional]
     text or layout to be displayed while the data is being fetched, accepts `String` or `HTML` markup.
-- **react** `Object`
-    a dependency object defining how this component should react based on the state changes in the specified components.
-You can read more about how to specify this prop over [here](v1.0.0/advanced/React.html).
 - **showFilter** `Boolean` [optional]
     show as filter when a value is selected in a global selected filters view.
 Defaults to `true`.
 - **filterLabel** `String` [optional]